Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/bulletformat/isbullethardfont/_index.md

 ---
 title: isBulletHardFont
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/bulletformat/isbullethardfont/
+url: /php-java/aspose.slides/bulletformat/isbullethardfont/
 ---

-## isBulletHardFont()  function
+## isBulletHardFont()  method

  Determines whether the bullet has own font or inherits it from the first portion in the paragraph.
  NullableBool.True if bullet has own font and NullableBool.False if bullet